Cable Links, Annuli and Sutured Floer homology: Link Floer homology and -cables

 We begin by proving the link Floer homology of $(n,nm)$-cables of $L$-space knots have certain properties.
 Set $\widehat{\HFL}(L,I_k):=\underset{x\in I_k}{\bigoplus}\widehat{\HFL}(L,x)$ where

 \begin{proposition} Let $K$ be a non-trivial $L$-space knot with $m> 2g(K)-1$.
-Then; \end{proposition}
+Then: \end{proposition}

-We note that this proposition can be deduced from a complete computation of the link Floer homology due to Gorsky-Hom~\cite{gorsky2017cable}.
-However, we give a proof using Juhasz's sutured decomposition formula~\cite[Theorem 1.3]{juhasz2008floer}, which fits more naturally with the perspective we take in this paper.
+We note that this proposition can be deduced from a complete computation of the link Floer homology due to Gorsky-Hom~\cite[Theorem 3]{gorsky2017cable}.
+However, we give a proof using Juh\'asz's sutured decomposition formula~\cite[Theorem 1.3]{juhasz2008floer}, which fits more naturally with the perspective we take in this paper.

 We also fix some notation.
 Let $L$ be a link with $n$ components $\{L_i\}_{1\leq i\leq n}$. $H_1(\partial X(L))$ is generated by the homology classes of curves $\{\mu_i,\lambda_i\}_{1\leq i\leq n}$ where $\mu_i$ and $\lambda_i$ are respectively meridians and longitudes of $L_i$.